dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-09-International-Bank-Draft-Scam.md

 - However, the sender's email is **hilariocasimiro@uol.com.br** — the **.br** domain extension belongs to **Brazil**, not Japan
 This inconsistency suggests the sender's identity and story are fabricated.

+---

+### 2. Sender Name Does Not Match the Email Address

+- The displayed name is **Daniel Arscott**
+- The email address is **hilariocasimiro@uol.com.br**, which contains a completely different name
+- This mismatch indicates the sender is either using a borrowed, stolen, or fake email account

+---